(la MI vyoo deen)

 • Interferon alfa: Use with caution in combination with interferon alfa with or without ribavirin in HIV/HCV coinfected patients; monitor closely for hepatic decompensation, anemia, or neutropenia; dose reduction or discontinuation of interferon and/or ribavirin may be required if toxicity evident.

-• Pediatric: Use with extreme caution in children with history of pancreatitis or risk factors for development of pancreatitis.
+• Pediatric: Use with caution in pediatric patients with a history of prior antiretroviral nucleoside exposure or pancreatitis, or other significant risk factors for development of pancreatitis.

 Dosage form specific issues: